Battle of the Hotel Nacional of Cuba

 The Hotel Nacional in Habana, where many of the American colony are living at the present moment and to which I myself have moved since the lease on my house expired, has been decided upon today by the Cuban Army officers as headquarters.
 Approximately 500 officers fully armed are in the hotel.
 Some of them have received information that their houses have been sacked by the soldiers this morning and many of them are in fear of their lives.
 They refuse to leave the hotels since they state that it is the only place open to them in Habana, which can be readily defended.

-The battle of the Hotel Nacional de Cuba finally began on October 2.
+The battle of the Hotel Nacional de Cuba finally began on October 2, 1933.
 It is said by most scholars that the fighting began on the side of the soldiers surrounding the Hotel Nacional.
-The army officials had approximately 400 men, whereas the soldiers were 2,000 strong.
+The army officials had approximately 400 men, whereas the soldiers were 3,000 strong.
 Despite these differences in number, the officials had some key advantages, namely the positioning of the Hotel Nacional relative to the soldiers surrounding the Hotel.
 It was quite clear that the numerous windows of the Hotel provided the army officials better positioning than the soldiers who would be clearly visible from any of the Hotel's windows.
 Secondly, many among the officials were expert shooters; many had fought during the Cuban War of Independence of the late 19th century.
-These advantages were reflected in the battle, that after 11 hours of fighting conservative casualties place the number of soldiers dead at least 30, whereas only 2 army officials were killed in the brawl.
-The next day two units of the Navy bombarded the Hotel Nacional de Cuba.
+These advantages were reflected in the battle, that after 11 hours of fighting casualties place the number of soldiers dead at 80, whereas only 14 army officials were killed in the brawl.
+That day one unit (Patria ship) of the Navy bombarded the Hotel Nacional de Cuba.
 With low munitions and the impossibility of resistance, the army officials capitulated.
-After the surrender, probably due to high casualties suffered by the soldiers, approximately a dozen of the high-ranking officials were murdered in cold-blood by the soldiers.
+After the surrender, probably due to high casualties suffered by the soldiers, some officials were murdered in cold-blood by the soldiers.